If you feel antisocial behaviour is a problem in your neighbourhood, you can report it to us.

 Antisocial behaviour is defined as:

-- Any act that causes, or is likely to cause, harassment, alarm or distress to one or more persons not of the same household
+- Any act that causes, or is likely to cause, harassment, alarm or distress to one or more people not of the same household

 Examples of this type of behaviour could include: